wheatgreaser/wheatgreaser.github.io/scheduleboy.md

 holy shit i did it.
 holy fucking shittity fuck. bro. this is so fucking insane.
 I GOT IT TO WORK.
 I SPENT AN HOUR DEBUGGING A DAMN BUTTON THIS FUCKING BUTTON WOULDNT ACTIVATE THE FUCKING EVENT LISTENER BUT WHEN I PUT THE SCRIPT IN
 THE INDEX FILE IT WOULD.
 I FUCKING DONT KNOW.
 I AM NOT A PROFESSIONAL JAVASCRIPT DEVELOPER (or really a professional any developer for that matter).
 BUT FINALLY IT WORKED.
 ITS SO SEAMLESS THOUGH. like i http get request the output and limit it to 5 and there are 5 tags to place the output, since i order it by id descending only the latest 5 will be present at any given time. so if i add a task and there are already 5 tasks, the top task would get replaced.
-ITS SO COOL, OMFG. heres the final result:
+ITS SO COOL, OMFG. here's the [repo](https://github.com/wheatgreaser/scheduleboy) heres screenshot of the final result:

 ![image](/images/imagesforscheduleboy/3.png)